 - In Superhuman Samurai Syber-Squad episode "To Sleep, Perchance to Scream," a series of Dream Within a Dream situations is eventually revealed to be the Monster of the Week tormenting him via his alarm clock (talk about Everything Is Online!) once we get down to reality.
 Then, it turns out the whole thing was All Just a Dream.
 Or Was It a Dream?.

 - The Eyesac monster in Power Rangers Ninja Storm has the ability to put collars around peoples' necks that forces them to experience their greatest fear.

 - In the Dungeons & Dragons universe, there is an epic monster known as a dream larva, a major threat usually sealed away in some other dimension.
 It is either a literal child of a god of dreams or a god's nightmare that has been so powerful that it absorbed a spark of his power and become sentient.
-In either case, its essentially Freddy Kruger on steroids, capable of messing up dreams of entire worlds at once.
+In either case, its essentially Freddy Krueger on steroids, capable of messing up dreams of entire worlds at once.
 It also has a reality-warping power to assume the shape of everyone's worst nightmares simultaneously, so most mortals get heart attacks just seeing it.

 - Guess what?
 The only spell that can summon this abomination is an Epic spell, thus (almost) on par with spells that can, say, rains apocalypse from the heavens to an area as large as a city.
 Yeah, this creature is this trope, Exaggerated.

 - In 3.5's Monster Manual II we get the Nightmare Beast which, surprise, can induce horrific nightmares to any intelligent creature from a distance.
 Add Its immense size, the ability to trample smaller creatures and some pretty frightening spells and you have a monster made for inducing nightmares regardless of whether you are awake or asleep.